 - You can make teriyaki slow cooker chicken wings pretty easily.

-If you want to make this easy recipe even faster, you can follow our Instant Pot smokies recipe you see here.
+If you want to make this easy recipe even faster, you can follow our Instant Pot smokies recipe you see here, or make it as a Traeger appetizer.

 If you do have leftovers they save well.
 Just allow them to cool to room temperature and then transfer to an airtight container.
 Spoon in as much liquid as possible to keep them moist.
 Refrigerate for up to a few days and rewarm them in the microwave as a snack the next day.